 Conversely, an investor might choose to invest in growth-oriented investments and vehicles like tax-free municipal bonds in their taxable investment account in order to avoid having to pay taxes on dividends and other income each year.
 Maximizing the tax efficient management of your account can help enhance your after-tax returns and help bolster your investment growth over time.

 Investing, especially for those just starting to invest, can be confusing and treacherous.
-Nobody likes to lose money investing, but it’s a very real possibility – especially for those with limited investment knowledge.
-It’s important to understand the assets you’re invested in, and to assure that your investments match up with your investment goals and risk tolerance.
+Nobody likes to lose money investing, but it is a very real possibility – especially for those with limited investment knowledge.
+It is important to understand the assets you’re invested in and to assure that your investments match up with your investment goals and risk tolerance.

 Some investors, as described above, might be comfortable exploring new investment opportunities on their own.
 For others, working with an advisor to pursue new investment ideas for their portfolio is appropriate.
 But for all investors, understanding the basic principles above will create a foundation from which you can launch your investment journey.
 It is important to evaluate your investments and talk with your advisor about any major life events or investment changes you want to make at least once a year.